ihincks/nvham/README.md

 -----------------------------------------------------------
-INSTALLATION
+Installation
 -----------------------------------------------------------

-If you are looking at this file, you have probably figured out GIT.
-You will also need to grab the latest quantum-utils version off SVN and install it.

-To install NVSim, just open up Install.m in Mathematica and goto
+To install this library, just open up `Install.m` in Mathematica and goto

     Evaluation > Evaluate Notebook

-Explanation of Installation for those interested:
+Explanation of installation for those interested:
-All "installation" does is put the packages where Mathematica expects to find them.
-When the Needs[] command is called, Mathematica looks in two places:
+This installer simply moves the contents of the
+`src` folder into the search path of Mathematica, which in this case, is the Applications subfolder of

     $UserBaseDirectory

-	$BaseDirectory
-Since $BaseDirectory is often a protected folder needing root permissions, the installation puts NVSim into
-$UserBaseDirectory.
-On Mac and Linux, simlinks are used.
+On Mac and Linux, simlinks are used for the convenience of developing code in `src`.
-On Windows, we need to literally copy the file there (this is why Install.nb needs to be run everytime a Windows user grabs the newest version off SVN).
+On Windows, we do an actual copy.

 -----------------------------------------------------------
-WHERE TO BEGIN
+Usage
 -----------------------------------------------------------

 First of all, in every document that you want to